LouDnl/Vice-USBSID/README.md

    x64sc -usdiffsize 64 -usbuffsize 512
    vsid -usdiffsize 64 -usbuffsize 512
 ```

+# Updates
+I try to keep the repo in sync with the main Vice repo.
+See anything missing?
+Send me a message.

+# Releases
+Updated builds can be found in the [TAGS](https://github.com/VICE-Team/svn-mirror/tags) section and  \
+Releases can be found in the [RELEASES](https://github.com/LouDnl/Vice-USBSID/releases) section.

 # Linux Building and installing
 For building you can mostly follow the instructions in the [Linux-GTK3-Howto](vice/doc/building/Linux-GTK3-Howto.txt) \